10 Family Ski Resorts in or near Connecticut

 2. Ski Sundown - New Hartford

 Choose from 16 trails, 15 of which feature night lighting.
 Half of the trails here are labeled "easy", making it a great place to introduce children to snow.
 The terrain park is a favorite for snowboarders.
 The Brookside Lodge features Sunnyside Kitchen - a great place for lunch or breakfast.
-More delicious food options also served at The Back Kitchen, Sundown BBQ, and Last Chair Tavern.
+More delicious food options are also served at The Back Kitchen, Sunnyside Kitchen, and Last Chair Tavern.

 3. Mount Southington - Plantsville